Optimizing a Polynomial Function on a Quantum Simulator: results

-and reduced into one-dimensional unconstraint optimization problem, where local minimum lies at $\theta$=$0$, $\pi/{3}$.
-Among them, $\theta$=$0$ is unstable point while $\pi/{3}$ is stable local minimum.
-To make the results clearly , not only iteration points but also function value are shown in Fig.\ref{result1}(c).
-We alternate it into a 1-d depiction.
-Beginning with two initial points $\cos(\theta)=-0.38$({\text{S1}} and coloured red) and $\cos(\theta)=-0.86$ ({\text{S2}} and coloured blue), respectively, the iteration outputs become lower and lower, until slipping into the neighbour of local minimum.
-To shows this convergence clearly, in Fig.\ref{result2}, relations between iteration times and overlaps were given.
-The value of vertical axis was defined as the overlaps between the optimal state and the output state after each iteration: $\langle \phi_o \ket{\phi_{i}^{\text{j}}}$ (i=0,1..4. j=S1,S2).
-As the horizontal axis is the number of iteration.
-It shows that the overlaps converges to 1 no matter the initial point is $X^{S1}_0$ or $X^{S2}_0$.
-The specific value of the overlaps are shown in its subtable.
+As another aspect to show this convergence, in Fig.\ref{fig3}(d), relations between the number of iterations and overlaps were given.
+The value of vertical axis was defined as the overlaps between the optimal state and the output state after each iteration: $|\langle \phi_{opt} \ket{\phi_{i}^{\text{j}}}|$ (i=0,1..4. j=$s_1$,$s_2$).
+The horizontal axis is the number of iterations.
+It shows that the overlaps converges to 1 weather the initial guess is chosen as $\vecx^{s_1}_0$ or $\vecx^{s_2}_0$.
+For more information of the different seeds and investigation of unstable point, numerical simulations were carried out and some results are shown in supplementary note \textrm{III}\cite{supple}.

+Furthermore, to check the performance of the circuits experimentally implemented, a 4-qubit tomography was implemented at two points, after PPS preparation and after the iteration circuit.
+Thus 4-qubit states $\rho_{pps}$ and $\rho_3$ were obtained.
+For the PPS we got a fidelity about 99.01\%, and for those 4-qubit states $\rho_3$, they have an average of 94\% fidelity.
+Detailed information is shown in the experimental part, supplementary note \textrm{II}(C) and (D)\cite{supple}.